Warren Buffett Biography: 6 Important Achievements

 Buoyed on by successes in his partnerships, Buffet invested heavily in Berkshire Hathaway – a firm that would later become a colossal in media, energy, food and beverage industries of America.
 By the mid-1960s, he had taken control of the firm and even appointed Ken Chace to be its president.

 Initially a textile business, Berkshire Hathaway gradually moved out of the textile business after Buffet’s arrival.
-In the years to come, Buffett would steer the business into the insurance sector.
-Berkshire Hathaway started buying shares in the Washington Post Company in 1973.
+In the years that followed, Buffett would steer the business into the insurance sector.
+Also, Berkshire Hathaway started buying shares in the Washington Post Company in 1973.

 Thus as chairman and CEO, Buffett was able to turnaround the struggling fortunes of Berkshire Hathaway and make it the biggest holding company in the U.S. in terms of the volume of assets.